mshiltonj/resource-routing/README.md

     function(req, res) {};

-A fourth parameter, an options object, may be included.
+A fourth parameter, an options object, may be included to add or restrict route creation.
 Several option attributes are recognized:

 ### except

 An array of standard route names.
-These standard routes will not be created.
+These standard routes will not be excluded from the route creation process.

 Example:

-    routing.resoures(app, controller_use, "users", { except: ["delete"] } };
+    routing.resources(app, controller_use, "users", { except: ["delete"] } };

-This will create six of the seven standard routes, but users will not be able to delete a resource.
+This will create six of the seven standard routes, plus their `.format` variants, but the `delete` route will not be created.

 ### only
 An array of standard route names.
 ONLY these standard routes will be created.
+Standard routes not included in this list will be excluded from the route creation process.

 Example:

-    routing.resoures(app, controller_use, "users", { only: ["index", "create"] } };
+    routing.resources(app, controller_use, "users", { only: ["index", "create"] } };

 This will suppress creation of the `new`, `create`, `update`, `edit`, and `delete` routes .
-In this case your resource will be only have read-only routes exposed.
+In this case your user resource will be only have read-only routes exposed.

 If `only` is included in the options, the `except` option is ignored.

+### member

+If you need add additional custom member routes, you can declare them with the `member` options attribute.
+It takes an array of arrays, where each of the sub-arrays is two or three elements.

+* The first element is the http method (get, post, put, delete)
+* The second elements is the url_part to be appended to the entity root url
+* The third element, if included, is the controller action to handle the request.
+If the third element is not defined, it will look for a controller action of the same name as the url part

+Example:

+    routing.resources(app, controller_dir, "users", {member:[
+      ["get", "foo", "bar"],
+      ["get", "baz"]
+    ]});

+Will generate (in addition to the regular routes:

+    Method  URL                       Handler
+    get     /users/:id/foo            users_controller.bar
+    get     /users/:id/foo.:format    users_controller.bar
+    get     /users/:id/baz            users_controller.baz
+    get     /users/:id/baz.:format    users_controller.baz

+### collection
+If you need additional custom collection routes, you can declare them with the `collection` options attribute.
+It works the same way as the member attribute, but the base url used does not include :id.
+Instead it uses the general controller url.

+Example:

+    routing.resources(app, controller_dir, "users", {collection: [
+      ["get", "reset_request", "reset"]
+    ]});

+Will generate:

+    Method    URL                           Handler
+    get       /users/reset_request          users_controller.reset
+    get       /users/reset_request.:format  users_controller.reset

 ### using: